abwashere/pepperoni-server/README.md

 Generates fake users, tables, and the restaurant menu, and saves them in your database.\
 The **npm run tables** command has to be run at least one time before.

+## Deployment

+1. Go to the client app and follow deployment instructions, then come back here.

+2. In the server folder :

+Everytime you make **changes to your frontend** and want the new changes applied to the deployed version, you will have to rebuild the client, copy/paste the build and put it inside the public folder of the server : `npm run build`

+If you make any **changes to the backend** and want those changes to be applied on the deployed app, all you will have to do is :

+- commit your changes
+- push on Heroku (if you deploy on Heroku)
+- push on GitHub (always)